embano1/transcribe-meetings/README.md

    If the file isn’t already in your specified S3 bucket, the app uploads it.

 3. **Transcription Job:**
-   It checks if a transcription job for that file already exists; if not, it starts a new job using AWS Transcribe and polls until the job is complete.
+   It checks if a transcription job for that file already exists; if not, it starts a new job using Amazon Transcribe and polls until the job is complete.

 4. **Result Retrieval:**
    The transcript (stored as a JSON file in S3) is downloaded, parsed, and saved to your local output file.